 A “Green House Plan" will soon be what every homeowner wants because it will be a comfortable, convenient, energy-efficient, and environmentally friendly place to live.

 So how do you go about turning your ordinary house plan into an energy-saving, earth-loving masterpiece?
 Read on.

 Above are examples of 2-story passive-solar energy-efficient house plans featuring huge south-facing solariums, which allow abundant natural light and solar radiation into the homes to help warm them up on cold but sunny days (top, Plan #146-2046; bottom, Plan #146-1177).

-An alternative to a solarium, the octagonal sunroom in this house is the focal point of the dramatic design.
+An alternative to a solarium, the octagonal sunroom in this house is the dramatic design's focal point.
 Clerestory windows admit light and solar heat, and the area can be vented in warmer months to cut down on cooling energy/costs (Plan #146-1249).

 10 Energy Efficient Home Design Ideas

 Frame with 2x6 lumber

 Choose a floor plan with minimal sq ft

 Utilize all square footage

 Install efficient windows